geph-official/sosistab2-obfsudp/README.md

 - `parity_index`: This parity frame's index. (e.g. 0 means this is the first parity frame)
 - `pad_size`: The uniform size that all of the frames must be padded to, for Reed-Solomon decoding (note that RS requires every data and parity packet to be the same size)
 - `body`: The parity data itself.

-**Note on replay protection**: Here, there is no seqno to straighforwardly deduplicate.
-Replay protection is instead done this way: every time a batch of `Data` frames is reconstructed through the help of parity frames, those frames must have their `seqno`s checked just as if they were directly received.

 ### Ack frames